 You don't need a travel partner to take a memorable vacation.
 In fact, traveling solo can be a rich and rewarding experience in its own right.
-Solo travel can be an opportunity to learn about yourself as well as about the destination in different ways.
-It is also a good way to push yourself outside of your comfort zone too, forcing you to interact with others, test your bravery, and build confidence along the way.
+Solo travel can be an opportunity to learn about yourself as well as about your destination in different ways.
+It is also a good way to push yourself out of your comfort zone too, forcing you to interact with others, test your bravery, and build confidence along the way.

 A growing number of travel companies actually do a great job of catering to the solo travelers.
-Some don't charge a single supplement on certain trips, while others offer a reduced rate off the normal single supplement charge during certain times of the year.
+Some don't charge a single supplement on certain trips, while others offer a reduced rate off the normal single supplement charge at certain times of the year.
 If you're planning a solo adventure of your own, here are our recommendations for the best companies to consider when plotting your escape.

 01 of 10

 Intrepid Travel is one of the biggest and most well known adventure travel companies in the world, but that doesn't mean it doesn't do its best cater to solo explorers.
-On the contrary in fact, the company offers hundreds of unique itineraries, a number of which are designed for solo adventurers.
+On the contrary in fact, the company offers hundreds of unique itineraries, a number of which are designed for adventurers traveling alone.
 The company's single supplement is optional for those who want their own room, but many opt to share a space with a new friend not only to reduce costs, but to enjoy the company too.

 Intrepid claims that about 50% of its clients actually travel alone, which means no matter which itinerary you join, chances are you'll meet others who are traveling on their own too.

 Much like Intrepid, G Adventures offers a dizzying array of itineraries, taking travelers to virtually every corner of the planet.
 The company also goes to great lengths to accommodate those who like to go it alone, including not charging extra fees for the solo traveler, while still giving them the option to pay a single supplement to reserve their own room should they choose.